AmEx to allow staff to work from home two days a week

 The first three weeks will be a "transition period" to allow employees to "get used to" going to office.
 Occupancy will be restricted to 50% and most of the staff will work in the office only two days a week during the period, the memo said.

-On Monday, Morgan Stanley’s CEO said he expects most of the bank’s workers at its Manhattan headquarters to return to office by September.
+On Monday, Morgan Stanley's (MS.N) CEO said he expects most of the bank's workers at its Manhattan headquarters to return to office by September. read more

-Other major banks JPMorgan Chase & Co and Goldman Sachs Group Inc have also begun bringing employees back to their U.S. offices on a rotational basis.
+Other major banks JPMorgan Chase & Co (JPM.N) and Goldman Sachs Group Inc (GS.N) have also begun bringing employees back to their U.S. offices on a rotational basis.

 AmEx employees who worked full-time from home before the pandemic hit will continue to do so, while those who cannot "perform their jobs effectively" from home will be required to go to office daily, the memo added.